-Avisford Nature Reserve is, according to online maps, three separate properties on the southwest side of Mudgee, New South Wales.
+Avisford Nature Reserve, according to online maps, consists of three separate properties on the southwest side of Mudgee, New South Wales.
 The area is steep hills with forests, rocky narrow canyons, and grassy clearings.

 The southern property appears to be inaccessible, with no public trails or roads for entry.
 The central property is accessible via Water Works Road on the west side of town and contains the historic dam ruins and a 4 km (8 km return) walking trail.
 The northern property is accessible through the Mudgee Common park, and an old road on the northern edge of the property is mapped as a walking track.

 The most complete information about the reserve including history, original maps, ecology, and preservation issues is found in the Avisford Nature Reserve Plan of Management from 2008.

 This is a photographic reproduction of the reserve map displayed on a visitor kiosk at the Waterworks Road entrance.
 Notice the southern section is not shown, nor are the older trails that appear in the Plan of Management.